-Standard/interpretation Compulsory application in the EU Adoption by European Commission Impacts IAS 1 Classification of Liabilities as Current or Non-current 1/1/2024 12/19/2023 Based on our current understanding, Aurubis does not expect any material effects.
+IAS 1 Standard/interpretation Classification of Liabilities as Current or Non-current Compulsory application in the EU 1/1/2024 Adoption by European Commission 12/19/2023 Impacts Based on our current understanding, Aurubis does not expect any material effects.
 IAS 7 / IFRS 7 Amendments: Supplier Finance Arrangements 1/1/2024 5/15/2024 Based on our current understanding, Aurubis does not expect any material effects.
 IAS 21 Clarification of accounting in the event of a lack of exchangeability of a currency 1/1/2025 12.11.2024 Based on our current understanding, Aurubis does not expect any material effects.
 IAS 9 / IFRS 7 Amendments to the classification and measurement of financial instruments 1/1/2026 open Based on our current understanding, Aurubis does not expect any material effects.
 IFRS 1, IFRS 7, IFRS 9, IFRS 10, IAS 7 Annual improvements to IFRS 1/1/2026 open Based on our current understanding, Aurubis does not expect any material effects.
-IFRS 18 New standard "Presentation and Disclosure in Financial Statements" to replace IAS 1 1/1/2027 open Being investigated by management IFRS 19 New standard: "Subsidiaries without Public Accountability - Disclosures" 1/1/2027 open Being investigated by management
+IFRS 18 New standard "Presentation and Disclosure in Financial Statements" to replace IAS 1 1/1/2027 open Being investigated by management IFRS 19 New standard: "Subsidiaries without Public Accountability - Disclosures" 1/1/2027 open Being investigated by management production and business activities were largely independent of those of the Aurubis Group, both as regards the growing recycling business at the Georgia site, as well as the Aurubis sites in Europe.
+The purchase price for the sold assets and liabilities was some €86 million.